|

 "The

-essence [of Scorpio] is transformation, and it is
+essence [of Scorpio] is transformation, and it is inherently

-Christianity, which is primarily otherworldly, ascetic,
+is primarily otherworldly, ascetic, and self-denying.
+It

-and self-denying.
-It is a mysticism that sees the
+is a mysticism that sees the power of transformation at

-Rather than deny the physical universe in order to
+work in ordinary reality.
+Rather than deny the physical

-transcend it, Scorpio will immerse itself in physicality
+universe in order to transcend it, Scorpio will immerse

 "Whether

-in criticism or in envy, Scorpio is often called
+in criticism or in envy, Scorpio is often called an extremely

-the simple enjoyment of sex, Scorpio is not necessarily
+of sex, Scorpio is not necessarily sexy.
+In fact, the sign

-sex altogether.
-Yet there is a relationship between
+is capable of denying itself sex altogether.
+Yet there is

-Scorpio and sexuality.
-It is not the search for pleasure
+a relationship between Scorpio and sexuality.
+It is not

-that brings a Scorpio to sex, it is the search for
+the search for pleasure that brings a Scorpio to sex, it

-transcendence.
-The orgasm offers one of the few experiences
+is the search for transcendence.
+The orgasm offers one of

-experienced at the same time.
+are experienced at the same time.
 Scorpio does not feel

-the need to separate the two as much as other signs
+the need to separate the two as much as other signs do.

-the partner is in other respects, love that does
+is in other respects, love that does not contain drama and

-not contain drama and emotional intensity will not
+emotional intensity will not endure." short excerpts

-endure." short excerpts taken from Rob Hand's Horoscope
+taken from Rob Hand's Horoscope Symbols

 Wonder